-Pigeons rapidly fall asleep inside the fMRI scanner after head fixation and cycle frequently between NREM and REM sleep
+Pigeons rapidly fall asleep inside the fMRI scanner and cycle frequently between NREM and REM sleep

-Before examining sleep state-dependent changes in CSF flow, we first established that avian REM sleep is associated with wide-spread brain activation.
-We measured whole brain BOLD from naturally sleeping pigeons (n = 15) in a 7T fMRI scanner and simultaneously acquired video recordings through an MRcompatible infra-red video camera (Fig. 1A).
-The birds were head-fixed using a chronically implanted plastic pedestal (Fig. 1A) to ensure a low level of head movements throughout the entire recording period.
-Only 0.2% of the volumes had frame-wise displacement higher than 0.09 mm (~ 20% of voxels size, fig. S1 and S2).
-Prior to the fMRI recording sessions, the birds underwent an extensive training procedure for progressive amounts of time (Fig. 1B) to reduce the stress associated with head fixation and scanner acoustic noise18.
-After completing the habituation, two of the recorded fMRI sleep sessions were analyzed.
-Using well-established behavioral correlates of EEG-defined NREM and REM sleep^{14,19}, we then identified all unambiguous bouts of NREM and REM sleep from the video recordings while blind to the corresponding fMRI signals.
+Before examining sleep state-dependent changes in CSF flow, we first established that avian REM sleep is associated with widespread brain activation.
+We measured whole brain BOLD from naturally sleeping pigeons (n = 15) in a 7 T fMRI scanner and simultaneously acquired video recordings through an MRcompatible infra-red video camera (Fig. 1a).
+The birds were head-fixed using a chronically implanted plastic pedestal (Fig. 1a) to ensure a low level of head movements throughout the entire recording period.
+Only 0.2% of the volumes had frame-wise displacement higher than 0.09 mm (~20% of voxels size, Supplementary Figs. 1 and 2).
+Prior to the fMRI recording sessions, the birds underwent an extensive training procedure for progressive amounts of time (Fig. 1b) to reduce the stress associated with head fixation and scanner acoustic noise20.
+After completing the habituation phase, the last two sessions were independently analyzed, and then combined using fixed effect modeling (Methods).
+Using well-established behavioral correlates of EEGdefined NREM and REM sleep^{15,21} (Supplementary Fig. 3), we then identified all unambiguous bouts of NREM and REM sleep from the video recordings while blind to the corresponding fMRI signals.
 NREM was scored when both eyelids were closed and the eyes, pupils, and bill were still, whereas REM sleep was scored when both eyelids were closed, but the eyes, pupils, and/or bill were moving rapidly (see Materials and Methods, Movie S1).
-The birds had on average 85 bouts of NREM sleep (range 23-143) and 72 bouts of REM sleep (range 33-140; Fig. 1C).
-The number of NREM and REM sleep bouts was statistically similar for both recording sessions (p{NREM S1/S2} = 0.17, p{REM S1/S2} = 0.65: Fig. 1C).
+The birds had on average 85 bouts of NREM sleep (range 23-143) and 72 bouts of REM sleep (range 33-140; Fig. 1c).
+The number of NREM and REM sleep bouts were not statistically different between sessions ($p{NREM SI/S2} = 0.17$, $p{REM SI/S2} = 0.65$; Fig. 1c).